Normal generators for mapping class groups: Introduction

 Another direction of research is to find subgroups of certain structures.
 One of the most notable and foundational examples along this line was given by the work of Koberda \cite{Koberda_RAAG}, which shows that if a finite simplicial graph $\Gamma$ is an induced subgraph of the curve graph of $S_g$ which will be defined later, then the right-angled Artin group $A(\Gamma)$ is a subgroup of $\Mod(S_g)$.
 Later, Clay, Mangahas, and Margalit \cite{CMM_RAAG} showed that there are also normal subgroups of $\Mod(S_g)$ isomorphic to the right-angled Artin groups.
 See also \cite{KK_RAAG} for related results.

 One can ask a slightly different question, namely, what elements can a proper normal subgroup of $\Mod(S_g)$ have?
-In fact, the question we would like to focus on in this note is the opposite question: which elements of $\Mod(S_g)$ are never contained in any proper normal subgroups?
-From the point of view of $\Mod(S_g) = \pi_1(\mathcal{M}_g)$, one can interpret the question as asking which closed curves in the moduli space never lift to a closed curve in any regular cover of the moduli space.
+In fact, the question we would like to focus on in this chapter is the opposite question: which elements of $\Mod(S_g)$ are never contained in any proper normal subgroups?
+From the point of view of $\Mod(S_g) = \pi_1(\mathcal{M}_g)$, one can interpret this question as asking which closed curves in the moduli space never lift to a closed curve in any regular cover of the moduli space.
 In general, an element $h$ of a group $G$ is called a \emph{normal generator} if its normal closure $\llangle h \rrangle$ is the entire group $G$, i.e., no proper normal subgroup contains the given element $h$.
 Hence, our aim is to find normal generators of the mapping class groups.

 Maher and Tiozzo proved that normal generators of mapping class groups are not generic \cite{MT_RW}, by showing that the normal closure of a random mapping class is a free group.
+This suggests that finding a normal generator of $\Mod(S_g)$ is a challenging task.
+On the other hand, Lickorish \cite{Lickorish_generators} and Mumford \cite{Mumford_normal} showed that the Dehn twist along a non-separating simple closed curve on $S_g$, which is obtained by cutting, rotating, and regluing the surface along the curve, is a normal generator of $\Mod(S_g)$.
+Many periodic normal generators are also given by Harvey and Korkmaz (\cite{HK_homomorphisms}, \cite{Korkmaz_generating}), Lanier \cite{Lanier_periodic}, McCarthy and Papadopoulos \cite{MP_involutions}, and Yoshihara \cite{yoshihara2016generating}.
+Indeed, Lanier and Margalit \cite{LM_NG} proved that every non-trivial periodic mapping class that is not a hyperelliptic involution is a normal generator of $\Mod(S_g)$ when $g \ge 3$.

-On the other hand, surprisingly, it was shown by Lanier and Margalit \cite{LM_NG} that normal generation of a mapping class turns out to be related to its (asymptotic) translation length on the Teichm\"uller space: for $f \in \Mod(S_g)$, its translation length on $\T(S_g)$ is defined as where $d_{\T}$ is the Teichm\"uller distance on $\T(S_g)$ and $o \in \T(S_g)$.
+For pseudo-Anosov mapping classes, surprisingly, it was shown by Lanier and Margalit \cite{LM_NG} that the normal generation of a mapping class turns out to be related to its (asymptotic) translation length on Teichm\"uller space: for $f \in \Mod(S_g)$, its translation length on $\T(S_g)$ is defined as where $d_{\T}$ is the Teichm\"uller distance on $\T(S_g)$ and $o$ is an arbitrary point in $\T(S_g)$.
 More precisely, they showed the following criterion for mapping classes to be normal generators: pseudo-Anosov mapping classes with small translation lengths on Teichm\"uller spaces are normal generators.
 Together with the work \cite{Penner_bounds} of Penner, it follows that pseudo-Anosov normal generators are abundant in the following sense.